lingui/js-lingui/docs/ref/macro.rst

      id: 'Message'
    }

-Desctiption is extracted to message catalog as a help text for translators.
+Description is extracted to message catalog as a help text for translators.

 t
 ^